mlagneaux/docker/README.md

 Different Dockerfile to build Docker images :
 - Alfresco prerequisites : a container with the prerequisites of the latest version of Alfresco
-- Alfresco : a container with the latest version of Alfresco
+- Alfresco : a container with the latest version of Alfresco (currently 5.0c) => TODO Install and configure SolR instead of Lucene
-- Alfresco 5.0.c image
-	=> TODO Configure tools (libreoffice, ImageMagick)
-	=> TODO Install and configure SolR instead of Lucene
 - ElasticSearch 1.4.2 image
 - NodeJS image